 Awards Function

-All WA Community Cricket Award finalists will be invited to an awards presentation evening which will be held in March 2024.
+All WA Community Cricket Award finalists will be invited to an awards presentation evening, please see dates below.

 Prizes